How do you prove the value of the items in a theft case in Florida? South Florida Criminal Defense Attorney Explains

-Let’s say you’re on trial for stealing a used Iphone from a person.
-The State will try to say that to replace a stolen IPhone costs up to $1,000 depending on the model.
+The Florida State Prosecutors will probably try to say that to replace a stolen iPhone costs up to $1,000 depending on the model.

-They need to prove the CURRENT FAIR MARKET VALUE of the IPhone that was actually taken.
+The Florida State Prosecutors instead need to prove the CURRENT FAIR MARKET VALUE of the IPhone that was actually taken.
 That depends on a variety of factors such as:

-Which model IPhone is it?
+- Which model of iPhone is it?

-What memory capacity is it?
+- What memory capacity is it?

-How much has the IPhone depreciated since it was purchased?
+- How much has the iPhone depreciated since it was purchased?